BarbeRousseLibre/hermessenger/README.md

 This is because this function is called before checking if the mailbox domains is listed as an untrusty domains, but not only ?

 This is a very minor bug and don't block anything, it simply pollute logs for nothing as showing my workflow is not optimal.

-Keeping it for 0.1.1 and will get fixed ASAP for a minor release between 0.1.1 and 0.2.

 2. Bad usage of [PHPDotenv](https://github.com/vlucas/phpdotenv), see [this](https://github.com/vlucas/phpdotenv/issues/207).